 Have Some Fun

-Is there any additional advice you can share with us about holiday shifts for nurses?
+Do you have any additional advice you’d like to share about holiday shifts for nurses?
 Tell us in the comments below!